Iguanodectes rachovii

-Iguanodectes rachovii is a species of freshwater fish that inhabits the rivers of the Amazon basin.
+Iguanodectes rachovii is a species of freshwater ray-finned fish belonging to the family Iguanodectidae.
+This species is found in the rivers of the Amazon basin.
 It largely consumes insects, though it will eat plants if given the opportunity, and has a peaceful disposition, able to live alongside various other species.
 It is often found in groups of 3 to 30 specimens, lingering at the edges of streams near the surface of the water.

 Given its appealing coloration, I. rachovii has a minor presence in aquarium settings, but is not often taken from the wild for export.
 Arthur Rachow, an aquarist from Germany, brought specimens of I. rachovii to the attention of British ichthyologist Charles Tate Regan, thereby assisting in the discovery and description of a new species.
 Subsequently, the fish was named in his honor.

 Description

 Iguanodectes rachovii is a small fish, reaching a maximum of 6.2 cm (2.4 in) standard length (SL).
 It has an elongate body shape, and is generally quite slender, as is the case in all Iguanodectes; before it was properly understood as its own species, it was temporarily referred to as the "slender Tetragonopterus".
 There is no known sexual dimorphism.

 The body is generally silvery, with an olive-yellow back, and a prominent lateral stripe.
-This stripe has three colors - red, silver, and black, from top-to-bottom.
+This stripe has three colors - red, silver, and black, from top to bottom.
 The red coloration originates in the upper half of the eye, and can be traced the length of the body, ending before the caudal fin.
 The white stripe begins behind the pectoral fin.
 The black stripe encompasses the bottom of the eyes, and meets a patch of dark pigmentation in the middle of the caudal fin.

 The fins are hyaline (clear).
 The anal fin starts at the middle of the dorsal fin, and has a high number of fin rays, from 30 to 34.
 This is a differentiating factor from I. rachovii to Hemigrammus gracilis, for which it was originally mistaken (known as Tetragonopterus gracilis at the time); H. gracilis only has 20-24 anal-fin rays.